omnipro-bh/OmniPlus_WA_Tracker_replit_v3/replit.md

 - **UI Changes**:
   - Removed redundant Chatbot page (now all functionality is consolidated in Workflows page).
   - Added dual publishing controls: `published` (for authenticated users' pricing page) and `publishedOnHomepage` (for public landing page).
+  - Landing page now conditionally hides pricing section and navigation links when no plans are published to homepage.

 ## Backend API Routes